-You can test the performance of block storage devices to monitor the capabilities of your storage devices and optimize and tune the performance of the block storage devices to ensure optimal performance.
-This topic describes how to use the flexible I/O tester (fio) on a Linux Elastic Compute Service (ECS) instance to measure the key performance metrics of block storage devices on the Linux instance, including the IOPS, throughput (data transmission rate), and latency (response time).
+You can test the performance of block storage devices to be familiar with the capabilities of your block storage devices and optimize and tune the block storage devices that you use to ensure optimal performance.
+Tests on raw disks help you obtain real block storage performance.
+This topic describes how to use the flexible I/O tester (fio) on a Linux Elastic Compute Service (ECS) instance to measure the key performance metrics of raw disks attached to the instance, including the IOPS, throughput (data transmission rate), and latency (response time).

 fio is an open source, powerful I/O performance benchmarking tool that can test the performance metrics of block storage devices, such as random read and write operations and sequential read and write operations.